 Analyze the Ignitor or Pilot Light

 The electric ignitor or standing pilot light in a gas furnace is designed to ignite natural gas.
 As the gas is ignited, the furnace will produce a sufficient amount of heat energy to increase the temperature of the air in your house.
 In order for a furnace to produce warm air, the gas needs to be ignited at the correct time and with the correct pressure.
-Our staff of HVAC technicians offer furnace tune-up services and will inspect the electric ignitor in your furnace to confirm it’s operating safely.
+Our staff of HVAC technicians offer furnace tune-up and cleaning services to homes in your area.
+We will inspect the electric ignitor in your furnace to confirm it’s operating safely.

 Monitor the Blower Assembly

 The blower motor in a furnace is engineered to collect cold air from each room in your house through a network of return air ducts.
 To prevent damage to parts, the motor will need to be lubricated each year to eliminate friction and pressure.
 When our team of certified technicians arrives at your house to perform furnace tune-up services, we will operate the blower motor for 5 to 7 minutes to monitor its performance.
 Activating the blower motor makes it easier for our technicians to discover, analyze, and resolve issues.